tsukuyomi-0001/corpus/README.md

 # modules
 1) metrics - this contains metrics like error...
 2) split - this contains methods to split dataset in different ways
+3) nn - this contain methods to make fast neural network